Zagidziran/chat-server-poc/README.md

 The server is asp.net core application with SignalR hub.

+### Design
+A server uses a SignalR as the communication protocol, Redis streams as messaging layer, Redis as groups persistence layer, and MySql for a messages history.
+The idea is to keep all required for communication information close to transport layer.
+Messaging history is moved to separate storage service as far the Redis is not designed to persist large data sets.

 ### Authorization
 The server trusts any authorization header value and recognizes it as user id.
 No Bearer or any other prefix is need except when your user name starts from Bearer.